 Lord Vishnu is one of the supreme Gods, whose vahanas are the bird Garuda and Adi Shesha Naga (A Serpent).
 The Lord is our protector in this world.
 The Garuda bird has a long beak, wings, and the body of a man.
 Other names of the bird are Kashyapi, Chirada, etc.

 The Garuda Upanishad is sung in his devotion.
-It says that one who wants mental balance and wants to fulfill his wishes should worship Lord Vishnu.
+It says that one who wants mental balance and fulfilment of his wishes should worship Lord Vishnu.
 The Garuda bird and Lord Vishnu are worshipped together.

 Garuda represents wisdom, insight, courage, and speed.
 This bird can bring nectar from the heaven.
 It is powerful and can block the sun.
 Adi Shesha is another vahana of Vishnu.
 It carries all planets and earth on its shoulders.
 The serpent was born to the sage Kashyapa in the Mahabharata, representing cosmic balance in the universe.